David Peterson - Obituary

 There will be no services at this time.
 Dave donated his body to science research and interment will be at Abraham National Cemetery (Elwood, IL) at a later date.

-Donations appreciated to Northwestern Hospital Foundation or any VA charity in Dave's name.
+Donations appreciated to Camp Courageous (Monticello, IA) or any VA charity in Dave's name.